mr-guard/dayz-server-manager/README.md

 <br>

 * Process State:
-  * since the dayz server is immediately detached after starting, we cannot determine the processid (PID) of it (if anyone knows a way to do that let me know :) )
+  * since the dayz server is immediately detached after starting, we cannot determine the processid (PID) of it
   * because of this the manager queries all running processes via wmic and determines the server process by executable path
   * wmic can be a very CPU demanding tool and because of this the check interval should be a bit longer